arikan/valtz/README.md

 ## TODO

-- [ ] Implement a verification mechanism for blockchain teams to join the allowlist
+- [ ] Verification mechanism for blockchain teams to join the allowlist for calling createPool
-- [ ] Implement a verification for validation proof while claiming rewards
+- [ ] Verification mechanism for validation proof while claiming rewards